mstksg/inCode/copy/entries/inside.md

 Recap
 -----

-Thanks to `Functor` and `Monad`, we now have a way to confidently stay in our world of uncertainty and still use normal functions on our uncertain values
+Thanks to Functor and Monad, we now have a way to confidently stay in our world of uncertainty and still use normal functions on our uncertain values
 --- we only have to use the right "lifters".